 Google offers a checklist of things to check that may cause Google to write its own title link.

-By optimising your title tags by following these simple tips, you should prevent Google from reworking them.
+By optimising your title tags by following these simple tips, you can prevent Google from reworking them.

 Posted by